B0nBons/B0nbons.github.io/content/blog/data-visualization/index.md

 ---
-title: I love cats
+title: Tuxedo
-summary: Use popular tools such as Plotly, Mermaid, and data frames.
+summary: Do you like this cat?
 date: 2023-10-25
 authors:
   - admin